SergeyTsiganovskiy/smartflow-mvp/Docs/Architecture.md

 ↓
 Enter phone
 ↓
-Normalize phone
-↓
 Search Appointments
 ↓
 Search manual Google Calendar events
 ↓
 Show active records

-Appointments created by the bot are shown from the Appointments table.
+Bot-created appointments are shown from Appointments.

-Manual events from Google Calendar are shown only if they are not already linked to an Appointment by calendar_event_id.
+Manual Google Calendar events are shown only if they are not already linked to an Appointment by calendar_event_id.

+When My appointments is opened, bot-created appointments are synchronized with Google Calendar.
+If a master manually moved an event in Calendar, Appointments.start_at and Appointments.end_at are updated.

 Manual Google Calendar Events

-Manual event description should contain:
+Recommended event description:

 Customer: Anna
 Phone: 0664452124
 Service: Haircut
 Provider: Alice
 Location: Center
+Note: -

-Minimum required field:
+Minimum required field for lookup:

 Phone: 0664452124

 Manual Calendar events can be:

-viewed in My appointments
+viewed
 cancelled
 rescheduled

-They are handled by calendar_event_id.
+They are handled directly by calendar_event_id.

 Cancellation Flow

-For Appointments created by the bot:
+For bot-created appointments:

 My appointments
 ↓